 Accepting your new voice as part of the healing process

-As with any major loss, you may feel many emotions…anger, frustration, depression, embarrassment, questioning of your self-identity, wondering why me, even retreating into yourself.
-We know that the most confident people we know with SD are also the same people who have gotten themselves to a place of acceptance.
+As with any significant loss, you may feel many emotions…anger, frustration, depression, embarrassment, questioning of your self-identity, wondering why me, even retreating into yourself.
+We know that the most confident people we know with a voice disorder are also the same people who have gotten themselves to a place of acceptance.

 Six Stages of Acceptance

 It is important to note that these stages are not neat and orderly.
-It can be a messy process and there is no specific timeline.
+It can be a messy process, and there is no specific timeline.
 This could take a few months for one person and many years for another.
-You could get all the way to acceptance, have a bad voice day and find yourself frustrated again.
+You could get to acceptance, have a lousy voice day and find yourself frustrated again.
 You may not even go through every stage or in the same order.
 Symptoms, circumstances, and personality can all impact the path you take.
-And each person may handle each stage differently in a way that works best for him/her.
+And each person may handle each stage differently in the best way for themselves.
 While acceptance is the goal, it is the process that helps you regain your confidence and accept yourself as the beautiful person you are.
-Remember, there is no one way or right way to move through this process.
+Remember, there is no way or right way to move through this process.

-Unlike those who suffer from a traditional, one-time loss, we with SD have plenty of time to recognize that something is wrong with our voice.
+Unlike those who suffer from a traditional, one-time loss, we with a chronic voice disorder have plenty of time to recognize that something is wrong with our voice.
 This will eventually prompt you to start looking for a diagnosis.
 However, this is the worst of the stages because the unknown voice disorder may wreak emotional havoc.

 “It was difficult to be a teenager who had been very articulate to suddenly have a choppy voice that sounded so strange.
 I kept quiet except when around people I knew very well.
 In school, everyone had to give oral reports in front of the class and I struggled through them.
 I never volunteered to answer questions and sat in fear I might be called on.
 It was so embarrassing to struggle through a response even though I knew the answer very well” – Anna

 Before you get a diagnosis and have a clear medical explanation for what is going on with your voice it is easy to think that maybe the problem is emotional or psychological.
-And while the NSDA has made progress in reducing the time between symptom onset and diagnosis by a doctor, there is still a time gap and a progression from a lack of answers to a decrease in self-esteem to depression.
+And while we have made progress in reducing the time between symptom onset and diagnosis by a doctor, there is still a time gap and a progression from a lack of answers to a decrease in self-esteem to depression.

 Seek out a proper diagnosis

 Getting a proper diagnosis is critical to moving past this stage.
 Look for an otolaryngologist who specializes in voice disorders and a neurologist who specializes in movement disorders.
-The NSDA offers a healthcare referral list by state to guide you to a resource.
+Dysphonia International offers a healthcare referral directory to help find a local expert.